NSHipster/articles/2013-11-11-nsformatter.md

 ## NSNumberFormatter

 `NSNumberFormatter` handles every aspect of number formatting imaginable, from mathematical and scientific notation, to currencies and percentages.
-Nearly everything about the formatter can be customized, whether its the currency symbol, grouping separator, number of significant digits, rounding behavior, fractions, character for infinity, string representation for `0`, or maximum / minimum values.
+Nearly everything about the formatter can be customized, whether it's the currency symbol, grouping separator, number of significant digits, rounding behavior, fractions, character for infinity, string representation for `0`, or maximum / minimum values.
 It can even write out numbers in several languages!

 ### Number Styles